 - Girl's shirts/blouses/tops should cover midriff area completely (including when seated, and with arms raised) and no cleavage. - Shirts must not be made of transparent material.
-Spaghetti straps or midriffs are not allowed. - Spirit Day, any Curtis-themed T-shirt is permissible any day of the week, otherwise, all shirts must have a collar, long or short sleeves, be loose fitting, be either polo or oxford style, and may be worn with only the top button unbuttoned. - Apparel from other high schools is not allowed. - Church youth group shirts are allowed on Wednesday's.
+Spaghetti straps or midriffs are not allowed. - Spirit Day, any Curtis-themed T-shirt is permissible any day of the week. - Apparel from other high schools is not allowed. - Church youth group shirts are allowed on Wednesday's.